At CapU, we have many different tips and resources for students who are looking to improve their results in class.

 At Capilano University, all grades (including fail grades) are included in the calculation of the cumulative grade-point average (CGPA) unless the course is repeated in which case the lower grade is no longer included in the calculation.

-Multiple fail grades can pull your CGPA down below good academic standing or graduation standards.
+Multiple fail grades can pull your CGPA below good academic standing or graduation standards.
 A low CGPA means you risk being placed on academic probation or being required to discontinue your studies for the term.

 Cautionary note: some funding agencies require students to maintain full-time registration status in order to receive funding or to avoid an interruption in funding.
 Read the fine print on your funding agreement so you understand potential consequences of dropping a course.